Program Management · Strategic Delivery · Cross-Functional Execution

 Open to a conversation.

-I'm always open to connecting and networking — especially around workforce strategy, transformation, and talent acquisition.
+I'm always open to connecting and networking — especially around program management, workforce strategy, and talent acquisition.
 Reach out anytime.